techiekanand/SampleExercise/README.md

 ### Access the application through Swagger
 http://localhost:9091/swagger-ui.html

-**Note -Sample application userprofile is created with memdatabase.
-Before accession any operation of GET, PUT or DELETE, make sure POST operation is performed by creating a new record of user.
+**Note** -Sample application userprofile is created with memdatabase.
+Before accessing any operation of GET, PUT or DELETE, make sure POST operation is performed by creating a new record of user.